DanielSank/observed/README.txt

-This directory contains the xxx release of observed
+This directory contains the 0.1 release of observed

 What does this module do?
 -------------------------